-This is a solution in which the number and diversity of anaerobic micro-organisms is very high.
+This is a solution in which the number and diversity of anaerobic micro-organisms are very high.
 The chemical elements present in it make the soil fertile and the micro-organisms increase the chemical and physical qualities of the soil.
 Micro-organisms present in it perform the following actions:

-• Convert the nutritious elements in the soil to a form that can be taken in by the feeder roots • You can prepare hummus (manure) from organic materials (leaves, bark etc.).
+• Convert the nutritious elements in the soil to a form that can be taken in by the feeder roots • You can prepare hummus (manure) from organic materials (leaves, bark, etc.).

 • Make the soil fertile (It’s called Amrit Soil)